rebmaso/ros2_slambook_vo/README.md

 ## TODOs

+- add prior to windowed BA ... this is wrong and leads to hessian singularities if not using LM

 - old keyframes are stored w images landmarks ...and keep growing. bad. do not keep old images. just save descriptrors using dbow & use those descriptors to match loop kf

 - add covisibility constraints for loop closure